Contract Review

 The franchisee will also engage in local marketing activities that must be previously approved by the franchisor, as well as contribute to the franchisor’s national advertising campaign.

 By buying a franchise, a franchisee has access to a proven business model, which decreases the chances of failure.
 However, to benefit from it, franchisees must follow the rules that are assigned by the franchisor.
-These guidelines cover different aspects of the business, from uniforms and advertising, to protocols and softwares.
+These guidelines cover different aspects of the business, from uniforms and advertising, to protocols and software.

 A franchise business relies on the experience each of its branches provides to its clients.
 For this reason, a franchisee must meet the required quality standards in its services and products and ensure to keep a positive overall image of the franchise.

 Regularly, the franchisor will delimit a specific territory where the new franchise will be able to operate, in order to avoid competing with other businesses of the same franchise.
 However, it is the role of the franchisee to find a location within this area that has a high demand of the product.
-The franchisee will also be in charge of its construction or lease.

 The franchisee is going to take care of the team that will move the business forward.
 A franchisee will take care of the recruitment process, review applications, put out job postings and interview candidates.